A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: Abstract

 \section{Abstract}

-Wheel-legged robots integrate the agility of legs for navigating rough terrains while harnessing the efficiency of wheels for smooth surfaces.
+Wheel-legged robots integrate leg agility on rough terrain with wheel efficiency on flat ground.
 However, most existing designs do not fully capitalize on the benefits of both legged and wheeled structures, which limits overall system flexibility and efficiency.
-We present \flores (recon\underline{f}igured wheel-\underline{l}egged r\underline{o}bot fo\underline{r} \underline{e}nhanced \underline{s}teering and adaptability), a novel wheel-legged robot design featuring a distinctive front-leg configuration that sets it beyond standard design approaches.
+We present \flores, a novel wheel-legged robot design featuring a distinctive front-leg configuration that sets it beyond standard design approaches.
 Specifically, \flores replaces the conventional hip-roll degree of freedom (DoF) of the front leg with hip-yaw DoFs, and this allows for efficient movement on flat surfaces while ensuring adaptability when navigating complex terrains.
 This innovative design facilitates seamless transitions between different locomotion modes (i.e., legged locomotion and wheeled locomotion) and optimizes the performance across varied environments.
 To fully exploit \flores's mechanical capabilities, we develop a tailored reinforcement learning (RL) controller that adapts the Hybrid Internal Model (HIM) with a customized reward structure optimized for our unique mechanical configuration.
 This framework enables the generation of adaptive, multi-modal locomotion strategies that facilitate smooth transitions between wheeled and legged movements.
 Furthermore, our distinctive joint design enables the robot to exhibit novel and highly efficient locomotion gaits that capitalize on the synergistic advantages of both locomotion modes.
 Through comprehensive experiments, we demonstrate \flores's enhanced steering capabilities, improved navigation efficiency, and versatile locomotion across various terrains.
-The open-source project can be found at \url{https://github.com/ZhichengSong6/FLORES-A-Reconfigured-Wheel-Legged-Robot-for-Enhanced-Steering-and-Adaptability.git}.
+The open-source project can be found at \url{https://github.com/ZhichengSong6/FLORES}.